-In many river systems angling harvest is well under the total allowable catch (IFI, 2017a) and therefore there is scope within sustainability criteria to increase angler participation rates.
-The assessment of the ex-post expected value for money of licence types highlights the fact that the cost per fish caught is highest for the 1-day licence suggests fishery managers might consider the introduction of a special "come and try it" 1 day licence for beginners at a cost below the current 1 day licence if the goal is to try and encourage new participants in the sport of salmon angling.
+A recommendation therefore for fisheries management is to collect additional information via the logbook, specifically to collect information on angling effort, as well as on those fishers who have a zero catch rate.
+Incorporating this information should lead to a more accurate estimation of the causal effects of anglers' characteristics on catch.
+The assessment of the ex-post expected value for money of licence types highlighted the fact that the cost per fish caught is highest for the 1-day licence at a cost per fish of \in 153 (a 1 day licence costs \in 20 but the expected catch is just 0.13).
+Therefore, a further recommendation to fishery managers would be to consider the introduction of a special "come and try it" 1 day licence for beginners at a cost below the current 1 day licence if the goal is to try and encourage new participants in the sport of salmon angling.